-Chewing the Blockchain
+Munching on the Blockchain

 Bhuwan Adhikari

+The word ‘Blockchain’ gets thrown around a lot these days.
+Some people call it ‘the biggest thing since the internet.’
+It has been trending for last couple of years.
+Adoption of ‘Bitcoin’ in the mainstream internet has caused a massive surge of popularity of the underlying technology.
+I’m sure you’ve found yourself thinking: but what exactly is a Blockchain?

-The social media now is engulfed by a buzzword, ‘Blockchain’.
-It has been a matter of trending topic since last couple of years.
-Evolution of ‘Bitcoin’ to mainstream internet has brought up the technology on top of which it has been built, the Blockchain.
-But the question arises, what the heck is the reason to be the Blockchain a hot topic?
-Well, as mentioned in the book ‘Life after Google’ by one of the leading economist and technological thinker, George Gilder, it is a new security architecture of the internet and ultimately the new architecture for tens of trillion valued economy and finance of the whole world.
-It possesses the capacity of addressing the doldrums of centralization, insecurity and sclerosis afflicting the current economy.
-And every big company now has already started to invest a huge amount of money and time for its implementation and research in Blockchain like they did in the internet in the 90s.
+George Gilder is one of the leading economists and a technological thinker.
+He mentions in his book ‘Life after Google’ that Blockchain is a new security architecture for the internet.
+Hence it’s the new architecture for a huge chunk of an economy valued trillions of dollars, for the backbone of the finance of the whole world. *look in the comments for this line* And every big company now has already started to invest a huge amount of money and time to implement and research Blockchains, just like they did with the internet in the 90s.

+Blockchain

-Blockchain is simply a chain of records called blocks which are interconnected cryptographically, so that it is practically impossible to tamper the data inside the blocks.
-It is based on decentralized network; that means there is not any central organization to control it.
-It distributes the information and data among the network rather than concentrating in one of the few big walled gardens like Google and Facebook.
-When there are new transactions made, those transaction records are added to the chain as new block which is verified by thousands of computers in the network called miners.
-Therefore, Blockchain is secured and immutable way of digital transactions.
+Blockchain is a chain of records called blocks which are interconnected cryptographically, so that it is practically impossible to tamper the data inside the blocks.
+It is based on decentralized network architecture, which means that there is no central organization that controls it.
+It distributes the information and data among the network rather than concentrating in one of the walled gardens like those of Google and Facebook.
+When new transactions are made, those transaction records are added to the chain as a new block which is verified by thousands of computers in the network called miners.
+Therefore, Blockchain is a secure and immutable way of digital transactions.

-In more technical way, Blockchain is growing chain of blocks in which each of the blocks has cryptographic hash of its previous block, hash of itself, timestamp and Merkle Tree (transaction data).
-So, to tamper the data inside any of the block, the hash in all succeeding block has to be changed since they are interconnected, which requires a tremendous amount of computing power and has to be done simultaneously, that’s why it’s practically impossible to tamper the data.
-The whole chain of the blocks what we called distributed ledger is owned by all the nodes of the network.
+More technically, the Blockchain is growing chain of blocks in which each block has the cryptographic hash of the previous block, a hash of itself, a timestamp and a transaction data tree (called Merkle Tree).
+So, to tamper the data inside any of the block, the hash in all succeeding blocks has to be changed since they are interconnected, which requires a tremendous amount of computing power and has to be done simultaneously, that’s why it’s practically impossible to tamper the data.
+The whole chain of the blocks is called a distributed ledger is owned by all the nodes of the network.

+The Hash

-What is cryptographic hash?
-It’s just like fingerprint of a person, a person can be uniquely identified by his/her fingerprint and in the same way digital data can be uniquely identified by its hash.
+Hashing is integral to the idea of the Blockchain.
+Just like fingerprint uniquely identifies a person, digital data can be uniquely identified by its hash.
 To generate hash of a digital data, it is passed through a hash function which then generates a unique string of fixed length.
 So, every video, audio file, document or any digital asset can be uniquely identified by its hash value.
-Hash algorithms are so designed that it can generate unique output of any document but the reverse is not possible.
+Hash algorithms are so designed that it can generate unique output of any document which cannot be reversed.
+Hashing is a one-way function.

-Even a change in bit of input will change the entire output which is called avalanche effect.
-For example we can see an illustration below:
+Even a slight change input will change the entire output.
+This is called the avalanche effect.

 Input text Hash value

-today is rainy.
-B9FF8C8D0D79379FA71EC557422A7B484A0EDF73FA4529B497AD76C4EA624D91 today is rainy D52A5C6E0174732459239427143C446C1BBE865EA577F411236ECD6AD0B25CF9
+hello world 5eb63bbbe01eeed093cb22bb8f5acdc3

+hello,world 3cb95cfbe1035bce8c448fcaf80fe7d9